 Once tiling commences, movement joints should be incorporated to coincide those in the screed.
 For floors subject to thermal changes, such as under floor heating, floor area should be divided up by movement joints into bays of size, not greater than 25m2 with and edge length of not greater than 5m.
 When using uncoupling systems, the bay size can be increased to 40m² and edge length no greater than 8m².

-If using BAL Rapid-Mat, the mat should be separated where intermediate movement joints penetrate through the thickness of the tile and bed down to the membrane place on top of the reinforced base screed.
+If using BAL Rapid-Mat or BAL Flexbone, the mats should be separated where intermediate movement joints penetrate through the thickness of the tile and bed down to the membrane place on top of the reinforced base screed.

 When tiling onto concrete or cement:sand screeds or plywood overlaid floors (min thickness 15mm), a flexible adhesive is required to counteract any thermal movement.

-Suitable adhesives include: BAL Single Part Flexible, Flex, BAL Rapidset Flexible, BAL Rapidset Flexible Fibre, BAL Stone and Tile PTB, BAL Max Flex Fibre.
+Suitable adhesives include: BAL Single Part Flexible, BAL Flex One, BAL Rapid Flex One, BAL Pourable One, BAL Max Flex Fibre.

-For single layers of timber, or where plywood overlay is less than 15mm, consider the use of BAL Rapid Mat uncoupling mat and a flexible adhesive, or BAL Single Part Fastflex– a specialist rubber-crumb adhesive with advanced flexibility.
+For single layers of timber, or where plywood overlay is less than 15mm, consider the use of BAL Rapid Mat uncoupling mat or BAL Flexbone VAried and a flexible adhesive, or BAL Single Part FastFlex– a specialist rubber-crumb adhesive with advanced flexibility.